 South Georgia has long been associated with exploration given its proximity to Antarctica.
 The famous Antarctic explorer Sir Ernest Shackleton is buried on the island.
 In 1916, he crossed the Scotia Sea in a small boat to reach South Georgia where he organised the rescue of his expedition stranded on Elephant Island off the coast of Antarctica following the loss of their ship Endurance.
 He died in 1922.

 Whaling began on the island in the early 20th century and bases were operated under a lease from the Governor of the Falkland Islands, of which they were a dependency.
 There were 7 whaling stations in total, all located along the northern coastline of which, Husvik was the second to open.
 The whaling companies which operated on the island were British, Chilean, Argentinian, South African and Norwegian.
 The Norwegians, in particular, expanded their whaling capacity greatly following their it independence from Sweden in 1905.

-In 1960, manufacturing in Husvik ended and moved to Grytviken and the buildings later came to be used by the British Antarctic Survey but apart from brief visits by research teams, it has largely remained abandoned.
+In 1960, manufacturing in Husvik ended and moved to Grytviken and the buildings later came to be used by the British Antarctic Survey.
+Apart from brief visits by research teams, it has largely remained abandoned.
 The island was invaded by Argentina during the Falklands War of 1982 but returned to British ownership soon after.
 The population of the entire South Georgia & The Sandwich Islands is 30, mainly individuals involved in the British Antarctic Survey.
-There are also staff members of the Grytviken Museum who are resident on the island on short-term rotations to service visiting Antarctic cruise ships.
+There are also staff members of the South Georgia Museum who are resident on the island on short-term rotations to service visiting Antarctic cruise ships.